Occasionally the California Coast sleeps in during the May Gray/June Gloom and has this recurring dream.

 She sees a distant marine layer and no other clouds in the bright clear sky.
-She sees the shade of an old Eucalyptus.
-The tree itself both invasive, and beautiful, and loved – a rare combination.
-Indeed, she is saddened by the thought of life without the mighty twisted Eucalyptus growing from her earth and part of her hopes it never comes to pass.
+She sees the shade of an old and twisted eucalyptus.
+The tree itself- invasive, and beautiful, and loved- a rare combination indeed.

 She sees the memories of her adolescence, the old rail, the lifeline that connected her various towns and settlements when she was just coming of age and didn’t know the difference between a scoundrel and a gentleman.